2018 Water, Air and Food Winners

 Wood-fueled stoves, common throughout Nicaragua, pollute household air, causing high levels of lung disease and other health problems, particularly among rural children and older people.

-FUPROSOMUNIC has mobilized community groups to develop healthier lifestyles: constructing solar ovens and food dryers, as well as learning about nutrition, bio-intensive home gardening, water purification, child care and other important topics.
+FUPROSOMUNIC has mobilized community groups to develop healthier lifestyles: constructing solar ovens and food dryers, as well as learning about nutrition, bio-intensive home gardening, water purification, child care, and other important topics.
 The solar ovens have diminished indoor air pollution considerably and lessened deforestation.
 Successive health improvements have followed from nutrition training and the gardening program.
 Some households’ income has also increased from selling surplus produce.
-The programme has empowered participating women.
+The program has empowered participating women.

 Water Explorer Program

 150,000+ litres saved

 Periodic droughts devastate rural areas like Godloza where Ebomvini Primary School is located.
 Ebomvini School staff and students have teamed up to develop innovative solutions for water usage, conservation, and recycling.
 They have also educated the wider community on these solutions.

 Within the school the students have developed innovative approaches to recycling grey water, upcycling waste, developing a permaculture garden, designing an ec0-brick pond, and even creating ec0-brick furniture.
 They have been active in all phases of their projects: design, execution, maintenance, and monitoring.